 The term land use describes the type of land that covers the surface.
-It is used to establish deposition velocities and surface roughness.
+Each grid cell in LOTOS-EUROS is characterized by the fraction of several types of land use in that particular grid cell.
+The land use classes are used to establish deposition velocities and surface roughness.
 It is also required to determine biogenic emission fluxes, such as isoprene and terpene emissions from forests.
-Land use and land cover are also important for calculations of NO emissions from soil, wind blown dust and agricultural emissions from ploughing etc.
+Land use and land cover are also important for calculations of NO emissions from soil, wind-blown dust, and agricultural emissions from ploughing etc.